azavea/franklin/deployment/copilot/README.md

 - [AWS Copilot CLI](https://aws.github.io/copilot-cli/docs/overview/)
 - [AWS CLI](https://aws.amazon.com/cli/)
 - A named profile configured (`aws configure --profile <your profile name>`) to specify which AWS account and region to deploy your service
+- A domain name registered with Amazon Route 53 in your account

 ## Instructions
+1. `copilot app init --domain <your registered DomainName here>`

+    This command will ask you the application name.
+We will use `franklin` in this example.
+It is required that you have a registered domain name in Amazon Route53 before this step.
+After going through this tutorial, your load balanced franklin API service is going to be accessible publicly through `${ServiceName}.${EnvironmentName}.${ApplicationName}.${DomainName}`.
+Please refer to [here](https://aws.github.io/copilot-cli/docs/developing/domain/#how-do-i-configure-an-alias-for-my-service) if you want to configure an alias for your franklin api service.
+Under the hood, this step will configure the your AWS admininistration roles to enable use of AWS CloudFormation StackSets.

+    ```
+    Use existing application: No
+    Application name: franklin
+    ```

-1. `copilot init`
+2. `copilot init`

     This command will ask you questions about your preferences for the application.
 After answering, it will initialize the infra to manage the containerized services, set up an ECR repository for the image to be uploaded, and will create a `/copilot/franklin-api/manifest.yml` file that we will configure further.
 Use the following answers to get started.
 At the end, when it asks if to deploy to a test environment, answer `No`.

     ```
     $ copilot init
-    Use existing application: No
+    Use existing application: Yes // and choose franklin here
-    Application name: franklin
     Workload type: Load Balanced Web Service
-    Service name: franklin-api
+    Service name: api
     Dockerfile: Use an existing image instead
     Image: quay.io/azavea/franklin:latest
     Port: 9090
     ```

-2. Update manifest
+3. Update manifest

-    Add the following line to the `/copilot/franklin-api/manifest.yml` file, which is the command to run in the image using the `entrypoint` provided by the image.
-Please make sure that this config is a top-level configuration in `/copilot/franklin-api/manifest.yml`, e.g. a good spot to add this line should be after line `exec: true` in the manifest file.
+    Add the following line to the `/copilot/franklin-api/manifest.yml` file, which is the command to run in the container using the `entrypoint` provided by the image.
+Please make sure that this config is a top-level configuration in `/copilot/franklin-api/manifest.yml`, e.g. a good spot to add this line should be in a new line after line `exec: true` in the manifest file.
+Please also replace the `<your DomainName here>` part, e.g. for this example tutorial, `rasterfoundry.com` domain name is available under my AWS account.

     ```
-    command: ["serve", "--with-transactions", "--with-tiles", "--run-migrations"]
+    command: ["serve", "--with-transactions", "--with-tiles", "--run-migrations", "--external-port", "443", "--api-scheme", "https", "--api-host", "api.production.franklin.<your DomainName here>"]
     ```

 3. `copilot storage init`